open-guides/og-aws/README.md

 ### OpsWorks Gotchas and Limitations

-- Although OpsWorks will let you work with common Chef recipes when creating your stacks, creating custom recipes will require familiarity with Chef syntax.
+- Although OpsWorks will let you work with common Chef recipes or Puppet modules when creating your stacks, creating custom recipes will require familiarity with Chef or Puppet syntax.
 - OpsWorks Stacks is not available in the Canada, GovCloud and Beijing regions.
 - OpsWorks for Chef Automate is [only available](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) in the North Virginia, Oregon, and Ireland regions.